Everything You Need to Know Before Your First Trip to Seoul

 Except worse, because there are no rules.
 There’s no sense of directionality, as in “you walk on your side, I’ll walk on mine.”
 Pedestrians are pushy, motorcyclists are certainly not concerned about your safety, and the “sidewalks” are really just extra parking spaces for cars.
 Take it in stride (!) and bask in the bedlam.
 Half the country has packed itself into Seoul’s greater metropolitan area.
 Getting around the city can be hectic, but it’s a pleasure in its own way.

 Luckily, public transit is easy to find and cheap to use

 With more than 20 subway and extension lines, and hundreds of bus routes, to say that Seoul is well connected by public transit is an understatement.
-And despite its rapidly rising cost of living, transit is still cheap -- usually only KRW 1,250 (about US $1.05) a ride.
-Buy a T-Money transit card and load it up at the station kiosks, or stop inside a CU or 7-Eleven and ask the clerk to do it for you.
-The touch-card will work on every subway, bus, and taxi -- not only in Seoul, but nationwide.
+And despite its rapidly rising cost of living, transit is still cheap—usually only KRW 1,250 (about US $1.05) a ride.
+Buy a T-Money transit card and load it up at the station kiosks, or stop inside a 7-Eleven or CU convenience store and ask the clerk to do it for you.
+The touch-card will work on every subway, bus, and taxi—not only in Seoul, but nationwide.
 The super handy KakaoMap, KakaoMetro, and KakaoBus apps will help you navigate, and the Kakao T app will let you order a cab even without a Korean credit card (just select the “pay to the driver” option).